 If you are enrolled in a concurrent degree program, plan your courses carefully to meet all the requirements for both departments.
 Application, advising, and registration are handled separately by each of the departments involved.
 Since you are limited to 16 credits from outside the Foster School to count toward your MBA, you cannot take additional electives outside the MBA curriculum beyond those from your other degree program.
 These four classes are considered your "overlap" classes.
-You should anticipate that the time demands of the first-year core might complicate scheduling of non-MBA classes.
+You should anticipate that the time demands are immense if pursuing two degrees.
 Two degrees are awarded upon completion of both of these programs.